openservicemesh/osm/docs/content/docs/install/manual_demo/_index.md

 ---
-title: "OSM Manual Demo"
+title: "OSM Manual Demo Guide"
 description: "The manual demo is a step-by-step walkthrough set of instruction of the automated demo."
 type: docs
 aliases: ["OSM Manaual Demo"]
 weight: 2
 ---

-# How to Run the OSM Manual Demo
+# OSM Manual Demo Guide

-The OSM Manual Install Demo Guide is designed to quickly allow you to demo and experience the OSM mesh.
+The OSM Manual Install Demo Guide is a step by step set of instructions to quickly demo OSM's key features.

 ## Configure Prerequisites